3 Things Runners Get Wrong After Races

 What to try instead:

-Work with a professional to identify what areas may need more attention before preparing for the next race
+• Work with a professional to identify what areas of improvement you may need to work on before you ramp up for your next big race

 3. Ignoring Signs of Fatigue